eps696/SDfu/README.md

 ## Special model: SDXL

-For now, SDXL is not fully integrated into SDfu core, so there's a separate script, basically wrapping existing `diffusers` pipelines.
+SDXL is not integrated into SDfu core yet, for now it's a separate script, wrapping existing `diffusers` pipelines.
-Supported features: txt2img, img2img, inpaint, depth/canny controlnet, text interpolations, dual prompts (native for SDXL).
+Supported features: txt2img, img2img, inpaint, depth/canny controlnet, text interpolations, dual prompts (native).
 Unsupported (yet): latent blending, multi guidance, fine-tuning, weighted prompts.
 NB: The models (~8gb total) are auto-downloaded on the first use; you may download them yourself and set the path with `--models_dir ...` option.
 As an example, interpolate with ControlNet: